Contoocook-class sloop: Design

+The Contoocook-class was envisioned as "clipper screw sloops," and featured hulls that were long, narrow, and shallow in an attempt to achieve high speeds.
+The hulls were designed by John Lenthall and featured a shape similar to the earlier sloops USS Swatara and Quinnebaug.
 The ships had a length of 290 ft, beam of 41 ft, draft of 18 ft, and a displacement of 3,100 short ton.
-While the design initially called for a ram, it was later dropped.
-The ships were armed with one 5.3 in Parrott rifled muzzle-loading gun, a broadside of fourteen 9 in Dahlgren cannons, and three 12 lb howitzers.
-As Contoocook was completed as a corvette, her spar deck carried an additional six Dahlgren guns.
-The ship hulls were long and narrow, resembling those of clippers, in an attempt to achieve high speeds.
-The ships were powered by four boilers, two of which were equipped with superheaters, which turned a single propeller.
-Combined with the ship-rigged sails, they could reach about 13 kn if conditions were beneficial.
-As built, the ships had one funnel and had a crew of 350 sailors.
+The design also featured either one or two funnels and a complement of 350.

+The initial design included a cast-metal ram mounted on the stem, although the feature was removed at the end of the Civil War.
+The main armament initially comprised a broadside of eight 9 in Dahlgren cannons and a 60 lbs Parrott rifled muzzle-loading gun mounted on the foredeck.
+The engines was designed by Benjamin Isherwood; the power plants featured four main boilers and two superheating boilers that provided steam to two horizontal back action steam 36 in stroke engines, which turned a single propeller.
+While initially planned to be rigged as barques, the rigging plans on the ships were later altered.
+The engines alone could produce 12.5 kn, and speeds up to 14 kn could be reached with ideal circumstances under both steam and sail.
+Contoocook's sea trials was a success, and she was praised for stability and handling.
+In 1875, David Porter described the ships as, "The most efficient kind of ships we have had in the navy, and the model of which for steaming and sailing cannot be surpassed."

 Service history

 Following the end of the Civil War in 1865, the Navy faced severe funding cuts, which left many projects stalled; the next year, the last six ships of the class were cancelled.
 Four years later, the Secretary of the Navy disapproved of the large number of warships named after Native American tribes and the incoherent naming conventions used across the fleet.
 As a result, he ordered a systematic renaming of vessels, which included Contoocook becoming Albany; Mosholu named Severn; and Pushmataha being renamed first to Cambridge and later Congress.
 The class's wartime construction meant the ships were built out of green wood, which limited their lifespan and usefulness.
 A post-war commission reviewed the class in 1869, and found that the design was unsatisfactory due to overengineering of the engines and a high length-to-beam ratio; by the next year, both the newly renamed Severn and Albany were decommissioned despite only having recently been completed.
 The last two ships were out of service by the end of the decade.